AnonymousPlanet/thgtoa/guide.md

 You got it, your smartphone is an advanced spying device that:

--   Records everything you say at any time ("Hey Siri" , "Hey Google").
+-   Records everything you say at any time ("Hey Siri", "Hey Google").

 -   Records your location everywhere you go.